FlorianEagox/BusinessCardParser/README.md

 # Business Card Parser

+This was initially created for a code test in a job interview, but I've extended the functionality into its own project.

-This program takes the text from an OCR scanned business card and outputs some data about the user.
+This fullstack app takes the text from an OCR scanned business card and outputs user that can be saved as a contact.
-It find the name, email address, and phone number of the user.
+It find the name, email address, and phone number on the card.

 > This was written with Node v14 and uses some of the newer features of the runtime and may not work on older versions.